Top 11 Best Soccer Recovery Techniques Worth your Time

 Massage therapy is a great recovery technique that can promote blood flow, improve range of motion, decrease the risk of injury and can actually be used before, during, or after a game or training session.
 There are different types of massages and the best type of massage you can get is a deep tissue massage from a professional massage therapist.

-However, investing your money in a professional massage therapist can get expensive which is why it is best to invest in a reliable massage tool, such as a spiky ball or a tennis ball.
+However, investing your money in a professional massage therapist can get expensive which is why it is best to invest in a reliable massage tool, such as a spiky ball, tennis ball, or massage gun.
 There are other tools like foam rollers and massage guns, however I have found the best results by rolling out with a spiky ball, which is great for applying centralized pressure, getting deep into areas, and getting rid of fascia adhesions.

 Whatever massage tool you get, just make sure that it fits easily inside of your soccer bag so that you can take it with you anywhere.